bhavanishankar7075/ecommerceshoppygloby/shoppyglobe/README.md

 shoppyglby/
 ├── src/
 │   ├── components/
 │   │   ├── Header/
 │   │   ├── ProductItem/
 │   │   ├── CartItem/
 │   │   └── Loader/
 │   ├── pages/
 │   │   ├── ProductList/
 │   │   ├── ProductDetail/
 │   │   ├── Cart/
 │   │   ├── Checkout/
 │   │   └── NotFound/
 │   ├── redux/
 │   │   ├── store.js
 │   │   └── cartSlice.js
 │   ├── hooks/
 │   │   └── useFetchProducts.js
 │   ├── App.jsx
 │   ├── main.jsx
 │   └── index.css

-Component Summary:

-App, Header: Main layout and navigation container.

-ProductList, ProductDetail: Primary catalog and single item views.

-Cart, CartItem: Display and management of items in the shopping cart.

-Checkout: Dummy user form and order finalization.

-NotFound: 404 page displaying proper route error details.

 3. State Management and Data Flow

-Redux Implementation: Redux Toolkit is used for centralizing cart state (cartSlice.js), including implementation of actions (addItem, removeItem, updateQuantity, clearCart), reducer, and selectors (for cart count and total).
+Redux Implementation: Redux Toolkit manages the central cart state.
+This includes implementing all necessary actions (addItem, removeItem, updateQuantity, clearCart), reducers, and selectors (for cart count and total).

-Data Persistence: A Redux middleware is implemented to save the cart state to localStorage after every change, ensuring cart contents are not lost on browser reload.
+Data Persistence: A custom Redux middleware is implemented to save the cart state to localStorage and persists even if the browser is reloaded.

-Props: Prop types (prop-types) are utilized throughout reusable components (ProductItem, CartItem) to enforce data structure integrity.
+Props: I used prop-types extensively in reusable components (ProductItem, CartItem) to ensure data integrity and reusability.

 4. Data Fetching, Routing, and Performance

-Data Fetching: Products are fetched from https://dummyjson.com/products.
-Custom hooks and useEffect are used for fetching product lists and individual product details based on route parameters.
+Data Fetching: Products are fetched from the external endpoint: https://dummyjson.com/products.
+Custom hooks and useEffect manage the fetching and state.

-Error Handling: Robust try/catch and status code checks are included in all data fetching hooks/logic.

-Routing: Implemented using createBrowserRouter to define routes for Home (/), dynamic Product Detail (/product/:productId), Cart, Checkout, and the custom 404 page.
+Routing: Implemented using createBrowserRouter to handle all defined routes, including the dynamic Product Detail page and the custom NotFound (404) component.

-React Lists: Products and cart items are rendered with mandatory unique key attributes.

 Performance Optimization:

-Code Splitting: All major page components are lazy-loaded using the lazy property in the route definitions and rendered within Suspense.
+Code Splitting: All major page components are lazy-loaded using React.lazy and wrapped in Suspense.

-Image Optimization: Native loading="lazy" attribute is used on all product images.
+Image Optimization: Native loading="lazy" attribute is applied to all product images.

 5. Event and Interaction Logic

-Cart Actions: Implemented event handlers for adding products, removing products, and controlling quantity.
-The quantity control logic ensures the item count remains 1 or greater.
+Cart Actions: Event handlers successfully manage the addition, removal, and quantity updates of items.
+The quantity control logic strictly enforces the requirement that the item count must be 1 or greater.

-Checkout Logic: Includes client-side form validation.
-Upon successful submission, the component displays the "Order placed" message, dispatches the Redux clearCart action, and automatically redirects the user to the Home page.
+Checkout Logic: The component features form validation.
+Upon successful submission, the cart is cleared (via Redux clearCart), and the user is automatically redirected back to the Home page after showing a success message.

 How to Run Locally